What Veterinary Nurses Really Do and Why Training Practices Matter

 Veterinary Nurses are often there during some of the hardest moments owners face.
 We support families through difficult decisions, comfort pets during recovery and spend long hours caring for vulnerable patients.

 Over the last six years at Roundwood Vets, I have hand reared fourteen kittens whilst teaching members of my team how to do the same.
 Anyone who has cared for neonatal kittens knows the reality behind it: the sleepless nights, round-the-clock feeds, constant monitoring and emotional ups and downs that come with such fragile little patients.
+Despite every ounce of care and determination, some sadly do not survive, and it is heartbreaking to lose those battles.
 But every moment of exhaustion becomes worthwhile when those same kittens return to the practice months or years later as healthy adults.

 One kitten in particular will always stay with me, Jessie Bo Jangles.

-She arrived unconscious and fitting, needing intensive critical nursing care.
+She arrived unconscious, fitting, severely malnourished and needing intensive critical nursing care.
 I stayed with her throughout the night, constantly monitoring and nursing her, quietly hoping she would make it through, at times I thought she wouldn't.
 Pictured here the following morning, standing and beginning her road to recovery.

 Thankfully, she recovered so well that she never actually left my care and remains my biggest critic to this day.

-Over the years, I have also stayed overnight with many patients requiring continuous care so they are never alone and always safe.
-Those nights often involve constant monitoring, medication checks, regular updates to worried owners and occasionally some truly terrible late-night television in the background.
+Over the years at Roundwoods, I have also stayed overnight with many patients requiring continuous care so they are never alone and always safe.
+Those nights often involve constant monitoring, medication checks, regular updates to worried owners and occasionally sitting on the sofa with a patient in the staff room with some truly terrible late-night television in the background.
 But knowing a patient is comfortable, stable and cared for through the night is always what matters most.

 Another hugely important part of my role has been supporting families through palliative and end-of-life care.
 Veterinary Nurses are often the consistent point of contact during this journey, helping owners navigate difficult decisions with compassion and honesty.